How do you get to Dettifoss waterfall in Iceland?

 How do you get to Dettifoss waterfall?

-Tucked away within the Vatnajökull National Park in the north of Iceland, the road to the waterfall is totally unpaved.
-It’s called Dettifoss Road.
+Tucked away within the Vatnajökull National Park in the north of Iceland, there are 2 parallel roads to reach the waterfall.
+Route 862 is a paved road leading to the western side of the waterfall.
+It is suitable for all cars and usually open from April through December.
+The unpaved Route 864 will take you to the eastern side of the waterfall.
+This road is only open from the end of May until the beginning of October.
 It’s a nasty corrugated gravel road, incredibly dusty.
 The road has a lot of potholes.
 It’s navigable by passenger vehicles in good conditions but a 4x4 vehicle is recommended.
 The conditions of gravel roads in the country can vary, so travelers need to be aware of road conditions at all times and adjust driving speed to the conditions.
-The drive offers stunning views running through a lunar landscape.
-Featured in the film 'Prometheus,' the waterfall is an absolute must-see for anybody visiting North Iceland.

 To use information contained on this site is to do so at your own risk. dangerousroads.org is not responsible for the information contained in these pages.
 The website is for information purposes only and we assume no liability for decisions made as a result of the information provided here.
 You are still completely responsible for your decisions, your actions, and your safety.